CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/device-specific/talonfx/motion-magic.rst

 Once the gains are configured, the Motion Magic® Velocity request can be sent to the TalonFX.

-The Mogion Magic® Velocity request has an Acceleration parameter that can be used to override the profile acceleration during motion.
+The Motion Magic® Velocity request has an Acceleration parameter that can be used to override the profile acceleration during motion.
 If the Acceleration parameter is left 0, the acceleration config will be used instead.

 The control request object also has an optional feedforward term that can be used to add an arbitrary value to the output, which can be useful to account for the effects of gravity.